laurajanegraham/recreation_scaling/README.md

 1. Data source
 2. Study resolution

 To replicate the analysis in the paper, [main.Rmd](main.Rmd).
 The data processing steps can be viewed in [Process_Data.Rmd](Process_Data.Rmd).
-Note that the data will need to be downloaded from the individual sources (links in file).
+Note that the data will need to be downloaded from the individual sources to run Process_Data.Rmd (links in file).
+The data required for the main.Rmd analysis is in `data/`

 Paper from [SCALEFORES project](https://www.southampton.ac.uk/geography/research/projects/scalefores.page).